Introduction

 • uavRmp package

-• Adjust the flight parameters to your needs and generate flight control files
+• Adjust the flight parameters to the mission requirements.

-• Convert and upload the mission control files either directly to your tablet/smartphone or alternatively via the Litchi cloud.
+• Convert and upload the mission control files either directly to the tablet or smartphone, via Ground Control Station software, or via the Litchi cloud.

 Basic examples

-The first example will introduce you to the basic usage and folder structure.
+The first example introduces the basic usage and folder structure.

-Purpose: Survey flight over flat terrain to generate DSM and orthophoto.
-It is described for the Phantom 3 and Litchi only.
+Purpose: survey flight over flat terrain to generate a DSM and an orthophoto.

 Addressed issues:

-• Create an orthophoto for visual inspection of POIs
+• Create an orthophoto for visual inspection of points of interest.

 The short way